-- Unilateral action fails because each country has an incentive to under-reveal demand for a non-excludable good or to reduce expenditures when allies increase theirs (Olson and Zeckhauser, 1966); - Fiscal illusion and majority voting explain inadequate finance for international cooperation (Jones, 2006).
-A public choice analysis of voters' behavior yields the prediction that finance forinternational cooperation will be inadequate to redress failure in the global economy.
+the prediction that finance for international cooperation will be inadequate to redress failure in the global economy.
 Voters' perceptions are distorted (fiscal illusion), and reliance on specific voting rules exacerbates the impact of such distortion (through majority voting bias).
 Voters systematically underestimate the benefits of expenditure on international programs, particularly by comparison with expenditure on domestic programs.

 Positive political economy, in contrast, explains the growth of international organizations without justifying it.
-The growth of international organizations can be attributed to the self interested utility-maximizing behavior of rational politicians and civil servants, including international bureaucrats who have a vested interest in the expansion of their organization (Vaubel, Dreher and Soylu, 2007).
+The growth of international organizations can be attributed to the self interested utility-maximizing behavior of rational politicians and civil servants, including international bureaucrats who have a vested interest in the expansion of their organization (Vaubel et al. 2007).
 A seasoned observers of the multilateral aid scene has expressed a similar perception.
-To quote Andrew Rogerson (2004):
+To quote Andrew Rogerson (2004, p.
+3):

 "In 50 years of aid no major institution has exited the market through closure or merger, with considerably more in existence today than when the share of aid in GDP was a third larger.
 They overlap in many ways under a rhetoric of 'harmonisation', (prevalent since Monterrey in 2002) and which is, doubtless coincidentally, selfpreserving.
 The creation of some institutions was deliberate, as a result of perceived deficiencies in existing ones.
 The latter were nonetheless allowed to continue, and even grow in parallel.
-Yet others are often seen as having little impact but struggle on in a diminished form through patronage ties, inertia, non-transparent funding formulas, and by eschewing any controversy that could tip political opinion towards outright closure." (p.3)
+Yet others are often seen as having little impact but struggle on in a diminished form through patronage ties, inertia, non-transparent funding formulas, and by eschewing any controversy that could tip political opinion towards outright closure."

-To be sure, staff numbers have declined over recent years in the FAO, ICAO, ILO, UNESCO and WHO (Vaubel, Dreher and Soylu, 2007).
+To be sure, staff numbers have declined over recent years in the FAO, ICAO, ILO, UNESCO and WHO (Vaubel et al. 2007).
 Still, Rogerson's view is supported by principal-agent theory as multilateral agencies pose a variety of two-stage principal-agent problems.
 Just as governments are supposed to be agents of their (median) voters, international organizations are appointed as agents of their member governments.
 Since both agents are only imperfectly controlled by their principals, there is a two-stage principal-agent problem.
 The principal-agent problem may have intensified over recent decades with repect to multilateral donors.